wcravens/shift-main/README.md

 # SHIFT Developer Guide

+## System Requirements

+To run a full simulation day (6h30) of 30 stocks in the default settings, 22GB of extra space is required.

+---

 ## Build Tools

 These are required in order to install all tools and libraries contained in this guide.